-Get expert help with feelings of not being good enough.
+Get expert help with feelings of not being good enough for your partner (it might just save your relationship).
 Click here to chat online to someone right now.

 So, you feel like you’re not good enough for them…

 Like you’re not up to their standards…

 Like they could do far better than you, and you’re not really sure why they’re hanging around.

 This, unfortunately, is not an uncommon feeling.
 Many people find themselves in relationships in which they’re convinced that their partner is somehow lowering themselves by being with them.

 They may know deep down that it’s all in their head, but they still can’t shake the feeling, and it threatens to drive a wedge between them and their partner.